 A Sample 2-Week Peru Itinerary

-If you have two weeks to explore Peru, this north to south route is a perfect addition to your visit to Machu Picchu.
-Instead of heading to Cusco first, I would recommend heading to Northern Peru and make your way south to the Sacred Valley.
+If you have two weeks to explore Peru, this north-to-south route is a perfect addition to your visit to Machu Picchu.
+Instead of heading to Cusco first, I would recommend heading to Northern Peru and making your way south to the Sacred Valley.
 You can easily see Peru’s lesser-visited sites as well as the magnificent Machu Picchu on a single trip with the right planning.

 After the northern beaches, head to Chachapoyas to the ancient ruins of Kuelap and the beauty of Gocta Falls.
 If you are an outdoor enthusiast, consider trekking in the Peruvian Andes around Huaraz for views that are even more stunning than the Sacred Valley.
 After visiting Cusco and Machu Picchu, you can continue south to Arequipa and your last stop will be Puno.